In the clinic for Oct. 30, 2025

 Oct.
 30, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Humacyte, Recor Medical, Surmodics, Tactile Medical.
+Clinical updates, including data readouts and publications: Abbvie, Anaptysbio, Bridgebio, Concerto, Eisai, Kyverna, Merck, Sonoma.

 Briefs